pauleveritt/antidote-book/docs/getting_started/manual_lookup.md

 - Get the arguments that factory wants
 - Pass those arguments into to the factory
 - Return the result
-- Oh, and remember that result for next time
+- Oh, and if I asked for it, remember that result for next time
+- If you can't find one, return `None` (like `dict.get`)

 That's our "view".
-Instead of grabbing `Question`, we had to do `world.get(Greeter)` but the concept is similar.
+Instead of grabbing `Question`, we had to do `world.get(Greeter)`, but the concept is similar.

 ## Wherefore Art Thou, `Greeter`?

-But how did Antidote find the right `Greeter` and know how to make it?
+But how did Antidote find the right `Greeter`?
+And know how to make it?
 The answer is simple, but deeper than you think.

 We defined a `Greeter` class, and importantly, we decorated it with `@injectable`: